 Spontaneous Pushing Is Random

-- Reflexive Responses: Your body instinctively engages in pushing during contractions, allowing for a more efficient delivery.
+- Reflexive Responses: Your body naturally engages in pushing during contractions, supporting an efficient delivery without external direction.

-- Pelvic Mechanics: Spontaneous pushing utilizes the natural alignment of your pelvis, facilitating ideal fetal positioning.
+- Pelvic Mechanics: Spontaneous pushing uses the natural alignment of your pelvis, which helps with ideal fetal positioning.

-- Maternal Intuition: You may feel compelled to push when your body signals it’s time, aligning with your own rhythm and comfort.
+- Maternal Intuition: You respond when your body signals readiness, which keeps the process in sync with your own rhythm and comfort.

 No Benefit to Mother